 Tooth abscess is most commonly caused by advanced tooth decay or damage, which may originate from a chipped or broken tooth that becomes infected, worn enamel that allows bacteria to enter the tooth, or an untreated dental cavity.
 Long-term, untreated periodontal (gum) disease can also cause an abscess, especially in the advanced form of this oral health condition called periodontitis.
 In very serious cases, the infection from the tooth abscess spreads out from the root of the tooth to the bones in the jaw supporting the teeth, which can lead to tooth loss or allow the infection to spread throughout the body.

-Symptoms of an Abscessed Tooth
+Signs & Symptoms of Tooth Abscess

 - Pain with or without chewing

-- Redness and swelling of the gums and in advanced infections, swelling of the jaw
+- Redness and swelling of the gums

 - An open, draining sore in the gums that may also cause a bitter taste in the mouth